Trushi28/Hobby-Projects/C/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is currently unlicensed.
+All rights reserved.

 ## 🎉 Acknowledgments